All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - His joining of Neptune's Army purely to learn combat skills possibly alludes to how members of the Ku Klux Klan and Neo Nazis would do the same in the 20th century; they would join the US military, learn how to fight and use weapons, and then terrorize the populace.

-- Arc Villain: Alongside Decken, he is the main antagonist of the Fish-Man Island arc.
+- Arc Villain: Alongside Decken, Hody is the main antagonist of the Fish-Man Island arc, but he holds a greater position and is a major threat to the island.

 - Armor-Piercing Response: Fukaboshi inquires him on what kind of atrocity the humans have done to him that made him loathe humans so much.
 Hody's answer ("Nothing") makes Fukaboshi realize that the kingdom has neglected the Fish-Man District (where Hody was raised in) for so long and is ignorant on what kind of ideas going on around the place that turned Hody into the man he is now.